AkyurekDogan/home24-task/README.md

 - [x] Requirement gathering & edge case analysis
 - [x] Project layout & git repository initialization
-- [ ] System design and architecture skeleton
+- [x] System design and architecture skeleton
-- [ ] MVP & dry run.
+- [x] MVP & dry run.
-- [ ] Implementation improvements
+- [x] Implementation improvements
-- [ ] UI Implementation
+- [x] UI Implementation
 - [ ] Unit test coverage check & increase
-- [ ] Project documentation
+- [x] Project documentation
-- [ ] Project delivery to Home24 team
+- [x] Project delivery to Home24 team

 ---

 ### ⚠️ Known Limitations / Missing parts

-- I used the uber/zap for logging but due to time constraints I initiated as sugar version with production config so I did not used DEBUG mode most of the logs can be converted to debug mode.
+- Logging is implemented using uber/zap.
+Due to time constraints, I initialized it with the production configuration using the Sugared Logger.
+Most logs could be converted to DEBUG level for more detailed output.
-- I made the different functionalities as plugins so we can activate these plugins by need using config. (file main.go, line 54:57 )
-- Async system can be more compdlext and efficient but due to time constraint I tried to show something that this operations can be doable in concurrent way. (file html_analyzer.go, line 25:40 )
+- Different functionalities are implemented as plugins, which can be activated on demand via configuration (see main.go, lines 54–57).
+- Asynchronous processing is demonstrated in a basic way to show concurrency is possible.
+With more time, the system could be made more efficient (see html_analyzer.go, lines 25–40).
+- Unit, E2E, and performance tests were not added due to time constraints.
+- Concurrency could be improved further; several steps, such as link processing and validation, can be optimized for better efficiency.
+- Test cases were primarily performed on https://bbc.com since it is a feature-rich site.
+Larger websites were not pushed to avoid excessive processing time.
+- Containerization is skipped.
+- CI/CD pipeline is skipped.

 ---